hkulman/academic-website/content/authors/admin/_index.md

     url: https://www.miletwo.us/

 # Short bio (displayed in user profile at end of posts)

-bio: My research interests include capture of physiological metrics using wearable technology and analysis of multi-modal datastreams to
+bio: My research interests include the capture of physiological metrics using wearable technology, analysis, intepretation, and visualization of physiological meta-data, and predictive modelling.

 # Interests to show in About widget
 interests: